ruoranw/APIJSONdocs/source/documentation/design_rules.rst

 Methods are desired actions to be performed on identified resources.
 This chapter also include how these methods are mapped to HTTP methods.

-Base URL means the root address of the website.
+The *base_URL* is the root address of the website.
 Everything that follows it is known as a URL path.
 All API paths are relative to the base URL.

-1. Methods and API endpoints
+1. Methods and HTTP Mapping
 ----------------------------

 **GET** : A general way to retrieve resources.

-Base_url/get/
+.. role:: blue

+:blue:`base_url/get/`

 .. content-tabs::